 2. Use Boiling Water

 If your kitchen sink pipes clogging is a result of grease, soap residue, or food debris, you may only need boiling water to unclog them.
-In fact, this should be your second step if your garbage disposal is not the problem.
+This should be your second step if your garbage disposal is not the problem.

 Steps: